25th Annual Employee Vetting and Screening Conference

 - Reducing time-to-hire through efficient screening tools: what’s coming down the pipeline?

-Effective vetting strategies for non-UK employees: ensuring your checks are robust and compliant
+Effective vetting strategies for non-UK employees: Ensuring your checks are robust and compliant

 Ian Westwood